Do biological molecular machines act as Maxwell's demons?: Introduction

-A non-informational formulation of the problem was proposed by Smoluchowski \cite{Smol} and popularized by Feynman \cite{Feyn} as the ratchet and pawl machine.
-It can operate only in agreement with the second law, at the expense of an external energy source \cite{Jarz99}.
-A. F. Huxley \cite{Huxl} and consequent followers \cite{Howa10} adopted this way of thinking to suggest numerous ratchet mechanisms for the protein molecular machines' action, but no entropy reduction takes place for such models \cite{Horo13}.
-More general models of protein dynamics have been put forward \cite{Kurz98,Fiko99,Tsfi07,Kofi08,Astu99,Bust01,Lipo00,Lipo09,Kurz03,Kurz14} with a number of intramolecular states organized in a network of stochastic transitions.
-Here we show that if such models offer work performance in a variety of ways \cite{Kurz14}, the generalized fluctuation theorem \cite{Saga10,Ponm10,Sawe12,Mand12,Hart14,Horo14,Deff13,Jarz08,Seif12,Parr15} is fulfilled with possible entropy reduction.
-The hypothetical computer model of the network is studied, displaying, like networks of the systems biology \cite{Roze10,Esco12}, a transition from the fractal organization on a small length-scale to the small-world organization on the large length-scale.
+More general models of protein dynamics have been put forward \cite{Kurz98,Fish99,Kolo07,Astu99,Bust01,Lipo00,Lipo09,Kurz03,Kurz14} with a number of intramolecular states organized in a network of stochastic transitions.
+Here we show that if such models offer work performance in a variety of ways \cite{Kurz14}, the generalized fluctuation theorem \cite{Saga10,Ponm10,Saga12,Saga13a,Hart14,Horo14,Mand12,Bara14,Horo13, Shir15,Shir15a,Shir16,Jarz11,Seif12,Parr15} is fulfilled with possible entropy reduction.
+A question appears as to whether they can be considered to act as Maxwell's demons like the artificial nanoscopic machines recenly constructed \cite{Toya10,Beru12,Kosk14,Rold14}.
+The hypothetical computer model of the network with the Markovian stochastic dynamics is studied, displaying, like networks of the systems biology \cite{Roze10,Esco12}, a transition from the fractal organization on a small length-scale to the small-world organization on the large length-scale.

-We start in sects.
-2 and 3 from the general theory of free energy transduction in mesoscopic isothermal machines and the relationship between the entropy and information production.
-Then, in sects.
-4 and 5, we present the protein molecular machines as isothermal chemochemical machines and state a particular model of the protein's stochastic dynamics.
-Study of this model using computer simulations leads us in sect.
-6 to the conclusion, that the free energy transduction in the fluctuating systems must be distinguished from the organization transduction.
-The latter, related to the information creation, takes place in the transient stage before completing the free energy transduction cycle, which, in the case of protein machines, can last quite long.
-Some biological as well as general physical implications of this statement are the subject of the concluding sects.
-7 and 8.
+We start from the general theory of free energy transduction in mesoscopic isothermal machines and the relationship between the entropy and information production.
+Then, we present the protein molecular machines as isothermal chemo-chemical machines and state a specific model of the protein's stochastic dynamics.
+A study of this model, using computer simulations, leads us to the result that the free energy transduction in the fluctuating systems must be distinguished from the arrangement transduction.
+We identify arrangement with an adequately defined thermodynamic variable and show that its increase, related to an entropy reduction and an information creation, takes place in the transient stage before completing the free energy transduction cycle.
+The latter, in the case of protein machines, can last quite long.
+Some biological as well as general physical implications of this statement are the subject of the concluding section.